Medicare vs. Private Health Insurance: Which Is Better?

 Methodology

-The average cost of health insurance was compiled from public use files (PUFs) on the Centers for Medicare & Medicaid Services (CMS) government website, as well as state-run marketplaces for states that do not use the federal marketplace.
-Included in our analysis were the plans and providers for which county-level data was included in the CMS Crosswalk file; plans and providers that were excluded from this data set were not part of our study.
-The average cost of health insurance was calculated from Silver plans for 65-year-olds, based on the age curve variations published by CMS.
+The average cost of health insurance came from public use files (PUFs) on the Centers for Medicare & Medicaid Services (CMS) government website and state-run health exchanges for states that do not use the federal marketplace.
+The average cost of health insurance is for a 65-year-old with a Silver plan.

 ValuePenguin.com is owned and operated by LendingTree, LLC ("LendingTree").
 All rights reserved.